BenjaminGuinet/BenjaminGuinet.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I have been awarded a Alfried Krupp Junior fellowship for the year 2025/26 ! :sparkles:
+I have been awarded an Alfried Krupp Junior fellowship for the year 2025/26 ! :sparkles: